wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

-= Version 6.19rc1 =
+= Version 6.19rc2 =

-* Added a 'Meta Tags Preview' tab to the Custom Settings metabox.
+* **Added a 'Meta Tags Preview' tab to the Custom Settings metabox**.
 * Added warnings on the Post/Page editing page for images that are too small.
 * Added a hook into the WordPress 'get_image_tag' filter to include the 'data-wp-pid' attribute.
 * Moved / renamed the `get_lang()` method to an `sucom_get_lang()` function in lib/com/functions.php.
+* Fixed the unnecessary inclusion of social javascripts if no front-end buttons are enabled, but the back-end / admin sharing buttons are.
 * Fixed an undefined variable in the BuddyPress addon (Pro version).

 = Version 6.18.0.2 =